 the port maps preserved, port widths will not change, and no parameters (with the

-block design to the BDC and vice versa.
+from the top-level block design to the BDC and vice-versa.

 BDCs enable an IP-centric and project-based environment in IP integrator to create a DFX design in Vivado.
 A BDC represents the Reconfigurable Partition (RP), Enable Dynamic Function eXchange on this container option converts a BDC into an RP.
 Once the BDC is converted, the icon on BDC changes to show a DFX label.

 Multiple variants as Reconfigurable Modules (RM) can be added to the BDC for the RP instance.
 It is critical that the port list for each RM for a given RP is identical, even if not all of the ports are used by each RM.

 For further information regarding the DFX flow in IP integrator, refer to Vivado Design Suite User Guide: Dynamic Function eXchange (UG909).

 Specify BDC variants for synthesis and/or simulationYou can specify different sources for a Block Design Container.
 Different sources can be viewed as variants of a BDC.
 Variants of a BDC can differ in the IP blocks within the same defined boundary of the BDC.
 Once a variant source block design is added, you can select the active variant among these sources for the top-level BD.
 This action will update the BDC in real-time to show the contents of the new active variant.
 In addition, you can specify different sources used for BDC synthesis and simulation.
 Please refer to the Synthesis sources and Simulation sources in Figure 1.
 Click the + to add the variants of BDC.